MeAkash77/Yoom-Video-Calling/README.md

 - shadcn
 - Tailwind CSS

+  ## <a name="introduction">🤖 Introduction</a>

+Built with the latest Next.js and TypeScript, this project replicates Yoom, a widely used video conferencing tool.
+It enables users to securely log in, create meetings and access various meeting functionalities such as recording, screen sharing, and managing participants.

 ## <a name="features">🔋 Features</a>

 👉 **Authentication**: Implements authentication and authorization features using Clerk, allowing users to securely log in via social sign-on or traditional email and password methods, while ensuring appropriate access levels and permissions within the platform.